advikasonti/cse15l-lab-reports/LabReport3.md

 ```

 ### Option 3: -size
-The `-size` command searched for files with a specified size given by any of the following values:
+The `-size` command searched for files with a specified size given by any of the following values: `c`: bytes, `k`: kilobytes, `M`: megabytes, `G`: gigabytes.
-  `c` - bytes
-  `k` - kilobytes
-  `M` - megabytes
-  `G` - gigabytes
 You can also specify the search to find files that are larger or smaller than the given size using `+` or `-` before the value to be searched for.

 #### Example 1
 In the example below, I found files in the `non-fiction/OUP` directory under `written_2` that are smaller than 40 kilobytes.